Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   - *Customer*
   Click the drop-down list to select a specific customer.

-[comment]: <> (Warum muss man in Statistik Extra einen Kunden auswählen, wenn wir schon in der Kunden/Lieferanten Liste einen ausgewählt haben?
-Dann haben wir die Situation, wo wir z.B.
-Kunden 10000 haben -Reitername- aber Kunde 10001-Statistik anzeigen lassen können.
-So gedacht?)

 - [+ COMPARISON PERIOD]
 Click this button to add a comparison period in the statistics.
-The period selection fields detailed above are displayed here to specify the comparison period.
+Additional year and period selection drop-down lists are displayed to specify the comparison period.

 - [SHOW]
 Click this button to display the statistics in the list.